 Caring for Carers of People with Dementia Project

-Researchers: Professor Lynne Parkinson, Annie Banbury, Dr Steven Gordon, Dr Biplob Ray, Professor Denise Wood
+Researchers: Professor Lynne Parkinson, Dr Annie Banbury, Dr Steven Gordon, Dr Biplob Ray, Professor Denise Wood

 We would like to introduce you to the Caring for Carers Program, a new free program for regional and isolated Australian carers of people with dementia.
 In rural Australia, knowledge about availability and utilisation of support by informal carers is not optimal, despite the many resources generally available for carers of people with dementia.
 Caring can be a special challenge for those who live in rural areas, where resources may be less accessible.
 We know that developing social networks that can be continued into the post-care period can improve outcomes for this expanding group of predominantly older people.
 The mission of the Caring for Carers Program is to connect carers with other carers for peer support and social network augmentation.